brentvollebregt/nitratine.net/README.md

 ### Raw Data Manipulation
 In /admin, there is a "Download JSON" and "Upload JSON" button.
 This allows you to download JSON to the text box underneath, edit and re-upload it to the server.

+### External
+This section allows you to modify the external key's value in data.json.
+Here you can set a google site verification code, google analytics code, your github username, youtube channel id, youtube data api key and a 300x250 ad code.

 ### Article Folder
 In this section you can download the whole /articles folder or upload a zipped file of the /articles folder.
 This is easier than using an online console to upload, move and unzip.